DataDog/integrations-core/docs/dev/create-an-integration-recommended-monitor.md

 Refer to our [documentation on defining a monitor][6].

-In addition to the monitor definition, the following information is required for recommended monitors:
+In addition to the monitor definition, the Title, Description, and Tags fields are required for recommended monitors.
+Below are best practices for these fields:
 - **Title** is what users see when browsing the content in the Datadog platform, it should allow them to quickly understand the underlying failure mode the alert is covering.
 See examples below:
     - New flaky tests
     - High CPU usage on hosts